 Socialism is a way station on the road to communism.
 Communism really is heaven on earth.

 Friedrich Engels was a German philosopher who was Marx’s main collaborator.
 In truth Engels was his sidekick.
 He is more or less and afterthought poor chap when he did a lot to redact Marx’s work after the world historical tipster died.
 Engels wrote of communism that ‘the state will wither away.’
 The state had always been the prison of the toiling classes.
+The world would no longer be run in the interests of the exploiting classes.

 Under communism one goes to a shop to get a pair of shoes, get, not buy, mark you.
 The shop assistant helps one.
 One chooses the shoes and leaves.
 Does the shop assistant call the police?
 No. But you have not paid for the shoes.
 There is no price for the shoes.
 Can one pay?
 There is no money to pay with.
 But call the police.
 There are no police to call.
 But is it not against the law to take the shoes?
 There is no law.
 There are no courts.
 There are no prisons.
 There are no criminals.
 There is no crime.